viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 To create a map, you must have already captured LiDAR data in the location in which you would like to create the map.

-The following example shows the previously-captured LiDAR data under the **Point clouds** tab for a robot named `test`.
+The following example shows the previously-captured LiDAR data under the **Point clouds** tab for a machine named `test`.
 Selecting a row opens a pane to the right that contains more information, such as the `Robot ID` of the robot the component belongs to:

 {{<imgproc src="/mobility/slam/offline-mapping-pointcloud-data.png" resize="1200x" declaredimensions=true alt="UI showing captured point clouds">}}